Oceans of Kansas (book)

-Oceans of Kansas is a book by Michael J. Everhart, Adjunct Curator of Paleontology at the Sternberg Museum of Natural History and past President of the Kansas Academy of Science.
+Oceans of Kansas: A natural history of the western interior sea is a book by Michael J. Everhart, Adjunct Curator of Paleontology at the Sternberg Museum of Natural History and past President of the Kansas Academy of Science.
 It was published in 2005 by Indiana University Press.
-It has an award-winning, concomitant website entitled Oceans of Kansas Paleontology.
+It has a concomitant website entitled Oceans of Kansas Paleontology.
 A revised, updated, and expanded edition was published in 2017.
 It is part of the life of the past series.

 Summary

 In Oceans of Kansas Everhart discusses the state of the land during the Late Cretaceous and earlier, when the area was covered with the marine waters of the Western Interior Seaway, particularly focusing on the record of the Niobrara Cycle of the Seaway as exposed in central Northwestern Kansas (e.g., Trego and Gove Counties).
 The geologic record shows that ancient lifeforms such as marine reptiles, pteranodons, and toothed birds inhabited the general area both in and out of the water.
 Everhart also covers the discovery of the fossils and geographic records as well as the competition between E. D. Cope and O. C. Marsh to collect them.